eclipse-kuksa/kuksa.invehicle/kuksa-appmanager/wiki/development.md

 - `HONO_USERNAME`  - given username@tenant for registered device
 - `HONO_PASSWORD`  - given password for registered device

-You can add them to the virtualenv's `activate` script
+You can add them to the virtualenv's `activate` script at `~/.virtualenv/kuksa-appmanager/bin/activate`

 ## Launching the client

     $ python -m kuksa.appmanager

+Notes:
+* python should be > v3.5.
+If you have mutliple versions installed, make sure you use the correct one e.g. `python3.6 -m kuksa.appmanager`.
+* the security token can be generated from hawkbit via `system config -> Allow a gateway to authenticate and manage multiple targets through a gateway security token`